-- This moist eggless chocolate cake can be stored at room temperature for a good 4 to 5 days.
+- You can store this moist eggless chocolate cake at room temperature for a good 4 to 5 days.
 If you wish to keep it longer, store it in the refrigerator and bring it to room temperature before serving.

 Stacking and carving

 - This moist chocolate cake without eggs has a very moist and dense texture, making it perfect for stacking and even carving.
 It is also suitable for decorating with any type of frosting, including fondant.

 Like this super easy eggless cake recipe?
 Here are my other posts you might want to check out

 - Coffee Flavored Cake with Coffee Buttercream

 - Super Moist Vanilla Cake